telerik/blazor-docs/knowledge-base/grid-search-numeric-fields.md

 * Date search values *must fully match* date values in the Grid to return results.
 The example also shows how to search by year only.
 * If the search value cannot be parsed to a specific data type (such as `"123 abc"`), then the code will not create additional non-string filters.
 This search value will not return any numeric, date and boolean results.

->tip It is possible to achieve different behavior, or to work around the above limitations, by using different business logic in the filter descriptor creation.
+>tip It is possible to achieve different behavior with a different implementation of the filter descriptor creation.

+> The `OnInput` handler in `GridUniversalSearchBox` uses a single `else if` block for similar data types for brevity, for example `float`, `float?`, `double` and `double?`.
+If the Grid data contains `null` values, then you must use a separate `else if` block for each type.
+For example, use one `else if` block for `float` and `float?`, and another block for `double` and `double?`.
+Otherwise you will get an exception *Nullable object must have a value*.
+The same requirement applies to all integer types too.

 ## Example